 Example: When shooting an image of a sleeping turtle, something like 1/100 of a second could easily do (depending on used focal length).
 However, you’ll have to make the shutter speed much faster for a running animal.
 Probably around 1/1000 of a second.

 Now, this sounds pretty easy, right?
 Why not crank up the shutter speed to 1/5000 of a second and stick to it all the time?
 Well, you would notice very soon that it is not that simple.
 Very short times let only a tiny fraction of light onto the sensor in your camera.
 So your photos would become really sharp but also…really black.
 Every time you make the shutter speed faster, you’ll need to adjust the aperture and/or ISO.

 On the other hand – avoid using a shutter speed that is too low.
 The golden rule of handheld shutter speed is: The longest time you may use without a tripod is as many x-th of a second as your used focal length (or “zoom”, if you like).
-So when shooting focal length 100mm, the minimum handheld shutter speed should be 1/100 of a second.
+So when shooting focal length 100mm, the absolute minimum for your handheld shutter speed should be 1/100 of a second.
 Amen.

 2. Higher f-number = lower risk of blurred photos

 Another technical term – aperture.
 Aperture defines the depth of field in your image.
 Translation: If you use higher f-number (smaller aperture), your photos will be sharper.
 Or more precisely – the risk of focusing on the wrong part of your subject is significantly smaller.
 Don’t go too crazy though – with an aperture smaller than f13 (f16 etc.), sharpness goes generally down again (depends on the lens and manufacturer).
 For landscapes, I usually use f9 – f11 to achieve best results.